acikgozb/dotfiles/installation/roles/acikgozb.shell/README.md

 ## Role Variables

-Here is a list of the variables that are used:
+Here is a list of the variables that are defined for this role:

 `xdg_dirs`